by Julie K. Trevelyan

 3. Slightly cooler temps.

 With the blistering days of summer now more reasonable, you’re able to river raft without being either a) covered up like a desert-trekking nomad or b) at the pitiless mercy of the sun.
-Still bring your sunscreen and your hats, but know that you can enjoy the days without battling quite as strong sunshine.
+Still, bring your sunscreen and your hats, but know that you can enjoy the days without battling quite as strong sunshine.

 4. Ditch the crowds.

 Ah, the solitude and quiet.
-Fewer people crowd the riverways in late season.
+Fewer people crowd the riverways in the late season.
 For you, this means more nature, less human noise, greater relaxation.
 Win, win, and win!

 5. Never fear, the water still flows well.

 Water flows are still good, which means just enough thrills for the true adventure seeker.
-The Colorado River through Westwater Canyon, Cataract Canyon, and the Green River through Lodore Canyon are all good late season choices.
+The Colorado River through Westwater Canyon, Cataract Canyon, and the Green River through Lodore Canyon are all good late-season choices.